Rules of Court

 17. Certificate of Judgment From Another Court of Record

-When filed in the Municipal Court shall be docketed as a separate case and treated the same as though issued by
+When filed in the Municipal Court shall be docketed as a separate case and treated the same as though issued by this Court per Section 2329.02 R.C.

 18. Execution

-information he may have in order to facilitate such execution.
-Such information shall be on the form provided by the Clerk for
+Whenever a precipe for execution is filed with the Clerk on a judgment of the Municipal Court, there shall also be filed therewith an information sheet wherein the party issuing the execution shall provide such additional information he may have in order to facilitate such execution.
+Such information shall be on the form provided by the Clerk for this purpose.

 19. Proceedings In Aid of Execution & Garnishments